-In the 19th century, fruitcake made with butter became traditional as a wedding cake in England.
+In the 19th century, fruitcakes made with butter became traditional as a wedding cake in England.
 Both Princess Diana and Kate Middleton served fruitcakes at their weddings.

-Fruitcake’s high sugar concentration gives it moisture-stabilizing properties, making it resistant to mold and bacterium, making it effectively eternal.
-According to the Guinness organization, at a food museum in Switzerland, a 4,176-year-old cake was found in an Egyptian tomb.
+Fruitcake’s high sugar concentration gives it moisture-stabilizing properties, making it resistant to mold and bacterium and effectively eternal.
+According to the Guinness Organization, at a food museum in Switzerland, a 4,176-year-old cake was found in an Egyptian tomb.

 Fruitcake in the Media

 How did fruitcake become a slur?
 How did it become the spumoni of the pastry world?